 |It's so nice to be insane.
 No one asks you to explain.|

-It's my opinion that Dani has most definitely lost her mind at the end (a descriptive passage from the screenplay reads --"She has surrendered to a joy known only by the insane" ), but it appears her break with reality brings her a freedom and sense of peace heretofore elusive in her life.
-It also places her among and on even footing with the demented Hårga death cultists with whom she has at last found love, community, family, and acceptance.
+It's my opinion that Dani has most definitely lost her mind at the end (a descriptive passage from the screenplay reads --"She has surrendered to a joy known only by the insane" ).
+Still, it appears her break from reality brings her a freedom and sense of peace heretofore elusive in her life.
+It also places her among and on even footing with the demented Hårga death cultists with whom she has finally found love, community, family, and acceptance.

 It’s a monstrously sad/happy ending quite fitting with Midsommar's perversely optimistic view of fatalism.
 I don't see how any sane person could keep their sanity long in Hårga (and it's unlikely they would ever have allowed her to leave and possibly tell others about this place of ritual murder), so, in its way, the ending is also quite merciful to Dani, a character I came to like and care a great deal about over the course of the film.
 I agree with those who have called the ending horrible and beautiful.

 |Here's something to chew on: Midsommar ends on something like the 4th or 5th day of a 9-day midsummer festival!
 What the hell could they have lined up next on the schedule?|

 I was hoping you'd get to this after your earlier review of Hereditary.
 I first watched Midsommar a year ago and wrote my initial thoughts on a film score message board.
 (Thus the emphasis on the music):ReplyDelete